rrenub/films-api/README.md

 ```
 docker compose up -d
 ```
-3. Test the API !
+3. Test the API.
+Use `docs/swagger.yaml` documentation for help.

+Database will automatically be populated with sample data and users.

-To shutdown resources and volumes:
+**NOTE:** To shutdown resources and volumes:

 ```
 docker compose down --rmi all -v